3DPrintings

 I. Direct Metal Laser Sintering (DMLS) & Selective Laser Melting (SLM)

 SLM, also known as Direct Metal Laser Sintering (DMLS), uses lasers to fuse metal powder into parts.
-It’s the standard in metal 3D printing, suitable for intricate and precise components.
+It’s the standard in printing, suitable for intricate and precise components.
 SLM machines are costly and complex, requiring trained operators and extensive post-processing.
 They are used across various industries, including aerospace and healthcare.

 II.
 Electron Beam Melting (EBM)